 - (2) Legislative leave.--A Senator who is performing a legislative duty outside of the Harrisburg area may, upon request during session, be granted a Legislative Leave by the Senate and may be voted by the Senator's respective Floor Leader.
 A specific reason for the Legislative Leave must be given in writing by the Senator.
 The Legislative Leave request shall be communicated to the Senator's respective Whip for transmission to the respective Floor Leader prior to the beginning of a roll call vote.
-All written Legislative Leave requests shall be transmitted by the respective Floor Leaders to the Secretary-Parliamentarian of the Senate for retention in accordance with Rule 6(c)(3) within 24 hours of the conclusion of the legislative day in which leave was requested. - (3) Military leave.--A Senator who is on active duty or in training with a reserve component of the armed forces of the United States or the Pennsylvania National Guard or Air National Guard may be granted a military leave.
-A Senator requesting military leave shall submit a leave request to the Senator's respective Floor Leader who shall transmit the request to the Secretary-Parliamentarian of the Senate on behalf of the Senator requesting leave within 24 hours of the conclusion of the legislative day in which leave was requested. - (4) Personal leave.--A Senator who is absent for any purpose other than those set forth in these Rules may be granted a personal leave.
+All written Legislative Leave requests shall be transmitted by the respective Whips to the Secretary-Parliamentarian of the Senate for retention in accordance with Rule 6(c)(3) within 24 hours of the conclusion of the legislative day in which leave was requested.
+The respective Floor Leaders shall be copied on the transmission of Legislative Leave requests submitted to the Secretary-Parliamentarian of the Senate. - (3) Military leave.--A Senator who is on active duty or in training with a reserve component of the armed forces of the United States or the Pennsylvania National Guard or Air National Guard may be granted a military leave.
+A Senator requesting military leave shall submit a leave request to the Senator's respective Whips who shall transmit the request to the Secretary-Parliamentarian of the Senate on behalf of the Senator requesting leave within 24 hours of the conclusion of the legislative day in which leave was requested.
+The respective Floor Leaders shall be copied on the transmission of military leave requests submitted to the Secretary-Parliamentarian of the Senate. - (4) Personal leave.--A Senator who is absent for any purpose other than those set forth in these Rules may be granted a personal leave.
 A Senator on personal leave shall not be voted on any question before the Senate or on any question before any committee of the Senate.
-A Senator requesting personal leave shall submit a leave request to the Senator's respective Floor Leader who shall transmit the request to the Secretary-Parliamentarian of the Senate on behalf of the Senator requesting leave within 24 hours of the conclusion of the legislative day in which leave was requested.
+A Senator requesting personal leave shall submit a leave request to the Senator's respective Whips who shall transmit the request to the Secretary-Parliamentarian of the Senate on behalf of the Senator requesting leave within 24 hours of the conclusion of the legislative day in which leave was requested.
+The respective Floor Leaders shall be copied on the transmission of personal leave requests submitted to the Secretary-Parliamentarian of the Senate.